marijnh/Eloquent-JavaScript/02_program_structure.md

 it chooses that branch, shows `"Small"`, and is done.
 If it isn't, it takes the `else` branch, which itself contains a second `if`.
 If the second condition (`< 100`) holds, that means the number is between 10 and 100, and `"Medium"` is shown.
-If it doesn't, the second, and last, `else` branch is chosen.
+If it doesn't, the second and last `else` branch is chosen.

 The schema for this program looks something like this: